neuml/txtchat/README.md

 ## Messaging platforms

-txtchat is designed to and will support a number of messaging platforms.
+txtchat is designed to support a number of messaging platforms.
 Currently, [Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) is the only supported platform given it's ability to be installed in a local environment along with being MIT-licensed.
 The easiest way to start a local Rocket.Chat instance is with Docker Compose.
-See these [instructions](https://docs.rocket.chat/deploy/prepare-for-your-deployment/rapid-deployment-methods/docker-and-docker-compose) for more.
+See these [instructions](https://docs.rocket.chat/v1/docs/deploy-with-docker-docker-compose#step-1-install-docker-and-docker-compose) for more.

 Extending txtchat to additional platforms only needs a new Agent subclass for that platform.